evaera/Cmdr/docs/guide/MetaCommands.md

 Embedded commands are nestable: `run echo ${run echo ${echo hello}!}` (displays `"hello!"`).
 We use `run` here instead of just running `echo` directly, because embedded commands are only evaluated in the preprocess step of commands that use *command strings* (which is only `run`, `alias`, and `bind`).

 By default, if the evaluated command output has a space in it, the return value will be encapsulated in quote marks so that the entire value is perceived as one argument to Cmdr.
-In cases where it's desirable for Cmdr to parse each word as a separate argument, you can use use a literal syntax: `run teleport ${{"echo first second"}}` (in this example, "first" and "second" would then become the first and second arguments to the `teleport` command, instead of the first argument being "first second")
+In cases where it's desirable for Cmdr to parse each word as a separate argument, you can use use a literal syntax: `run teleport ${{"echo first second"}​}` (in this example, "first" and "second" would then become the first and second arguments to the `teleport` command, instead of the first argument being "first second")

 ## Run
 Run is the simplest of the bunch, and does right what it says on the tin.
 It runs whatever text you give it immediately as a command.
 This is useful, because it evaluates embedded commands within the command string before running.